How I Got Clients When No One Yet Heard about Doulas

-Disclaimer: I am not an expert in marketing, and as an introvert, I am pretty challenged in this field.
-However, as a pioneer doula, I had to not only sell my service but to initiate and engage in PR campaigns and give many interviews to spread the concept of hiring a doula.
-In the 24 years since then, I have overcome my resistance to engaging in sales conversations to enroll potential clients and have a thriving doula practice.
-I gained confidence by showing up for my potential clients, and in the last seven years, as a doula trainer and the founder of a new approach to birth support – Transformational birth and postpartum coaching, I am committed to helping my students get clients and manifest their thriving practices.
-So I can’t ignore the fact that although ‘doula’ is a term in the dictionary and a well-known support figure, the most asked question in my Facebook group “The Aspiring and Thriving Doula” is “How do I find Clients?
-Well, marketing strategies must change and adapt to time changes.
-For example, I endlessly talked about the benefits of hiring a doula in my PR engagements and sales pitch.
-But if you do it today, you repeat already known information, right?
-You don’t add value and leave no impression.
-So when you put yourself out there as a doula or any other birth support pro, you need to use optimal strategies that deliver the results you want – getting clients.
-I gathered a few strategies I teach my doula and transformational birth support coaching students here for you.
+As a pioneer doula, I had to get clients while initiating and engaging in PR campaigns and giving many interviews to spread the concept of hiring a doula.
+Over the past 24 years, I have overcome my reluctance to engage in enrollment conversations to enroll potential clients, and now I have a thriving doula practice.
+I gained confidence by consistently showing up for my potential clients.
+Over the past seven years, I have been working as a doula trainer and have founded a new approach to birth support known as Transformational Birth and Postpartum Coaching.
+I am deeply committed to helping my students acquire clients and build successful practices.
+Although ‘doula’ is a term in the dictionary and a well-known support figure, the most asked question in the Facebook group I lead, “The Aspiring and Thriving Doula” is “How do I find Clients?
+I gathered a few strategies to get clients which I teach at my doula training and transformational birth support coaching course.
+And you’re invited to join my mentoring sessions.
+Find how at the bottom of this blog post.

 Storytelling – I’ts about YOUR passion and motivation: